Dead or Alive (band): 1977–1982: Formation, Nightmares In Wax and early singles

+1983–1984: Epic Records and Sophisticated Boom Boom

+Dead or Alive's first release for Epic was the single "Misty Circles", which appeared at No. 100 on the major UK Singles Chart in 1983.
+Two more singles co-produced by Zeus B. Held ("What I Want" and "I'd Do Anything") were released.
 The band's debut album, Sophisticated Boom Boom, was released in May 1984 and featured their first Top 40 UK single, "That's the Way (I Like It)", a cover of the 1975 hit by KC and the Sunshine Band.
 That song, along with "Misty Circles", were also hits on the US Hot Dance Music/Club Play chart.
 The album was a minor success in the UK where it peaked at No. 29.

 As Burns and his band achieved greater media exposure, his eccentric and androgynous appearance often led to comparisons with Culture Club and its lead singer Boy George as well as "Calling Your Name" singer Marilyn.
 Burns would describe producing his first album as "the most joyous experience of my life, full of happy memories, because there was no commercial pressure on us."